RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 **FRESH INSTALLATION OF AMD ROCm V4.0 RECOMMENDED**

-A fresh and clean installation of AMD ROCm v4.0 is recommended.
+A complete uninstallation of previous ROCm versions is required before installing a new version of ROCm.
 An upgrade from previous releases to AMD ROCm v4.0 is not supported.

 **Note**: AMD ROCm release v3.3 or prior releases are not fully compatible with AMD ROCm v3.5 and higher versions.
 You must perform a fresh ROCm installation if you want to upgrade from AMD ROCm v3.3 or older to 3.5 or higher versions and vice-versa.